 Have you Been Charged with Cruelty to Children in Georgia?

 Attempting to defend yourself against a cruelty to children charge can be difficult especially if it involves the testimony of a child.
 Also, the media places a heavy negative connotation on charges that relate to child cruelty, which can make it seem impossible to fight the charge.
-However, Lawson and Berry and their team of Cruelty to Children Attorneys are here to help you.
-A charge is not the same as a conviction, and our Lawyers will ensure you receive the best defense possible.
+However, Lawson and Berry and their team of Georgia Cruelty to Children Attorneys are here to help you.
+A charge is not the same as a conviction, and our Cruelty to Children Lawyers in Georgia will ensure you receive the best defense possible.

 Georgia Law on Cruelty to Children